arvindgiri/ai-poc/README.md

+# AI POCs (From Beginner to Intermediate)

+Explore a progression of Retrieval-Augmented Generation (RAG) based project ideas using LangChain, FAISS, Chroma, and more — from simple chatbots to intermediate-level knowledge assistants.

+---

+## 1. POC - Building a very basic LM
+**Complexity**: Beginner

+**Description**:
+Create a basic example LM which can answer questions from a paragraph

+**Tools/Add-ons**:
+- Python
+-

+---

-🟢 1.
-Chat with Your PDF / TXT / CSV
+## 2. Chat with Your PDF / TXT / CSV
-Complexity: 🟢 Beginner
+**Complexity**: Beginner

+**Description**:
-Description: Upload a document, ask questions about it.
+Upload a document and ask questions about it.
 Uses simple FAISS + LangChain RetrievalQA.
-Add-ons: Support for multiple formats (PDF, TXT, CSV), chunking & embedding.

-🟡 2.
-Multi-File Document Q&A
-Complexity: 🟡 Intermediate
-Description: Ingest multiple documents, store embeddings in a persistent DB (e.g., Chroma or Pinecone).
-Ask questions across all files.
-Add-ons: Metadata filtering (e.g., file name, date), multi-document context.

-🟠 3.
-Chat with GitHub Repo
-Complexity: 🟠 Intermediate+
-Description: Clone a GitHub repo, extract code + README + docstrings, build vector index, and ask questions like "What does this repo do?" or "How is authentication handled?"
-Add-ons: Parsing code files using langchain.document_loaders.GitLoader or TextLoader + RegexSplitter.

-🔵 4.
-Personal Knowledge Base Assistant
-Complexity: 🔵 Advanced
-Description: Load personal notes (Notion exports, emails, Google Docs, etc.), embed, store in a vector DB.
-Use LangChain to build an assistant that can reason over your knowledge.
-Add-ons: Scheduled re-indexing, metadata-based filtering, authentication.

-🔴 5.
-Multi-Tool Agent with RAG
-Complexity: 🔴 Pro-level
-Description: Use RAG to retrieve docs, but also allow the LLM to use tools (like calculator, web search, database query) via LangChain agents.
-Use case: "Summarize the document, get live stock price, and compare them."

-🟣 6.
-Hybrid RAG with Structured + Unstructured Data
-Complexity: 🟣 Expert
-Description: Combine structured data (SQL / APIs) and unstructured data (docs).
-E.g., "Give me all customers from the CRM who mentioned 'refund' in support tickets."
-Add-ons: Custom retriever for SQL, hybrid query engine.

-⚫ 7.
-Domain-Specific RAG Bot with Feedback Loop
-Complexity: ⚫ Guru mode
-Description: Enterprise bot that answers domain-specific queries (e.g., legal, healthcare).
-Collects user feedback, ranks answers, and re-trains or fine-tunes embeddings/models.
-Add-ons: Feedback loop, human-in-the-loop review, dashboards, logging.
+**Add-ons**:
+- Support for multiple formats (PDF, TXT, CSV)
+- Chunking and embedding

+---

+## 3. Multi-File Document Q&A
+**Complexity**: Intermediate

+**Description**:
+Ingest multiple documents and store embeddings in a persistent DB like Chroma or Pinecone.
+Enables querying across all files.

+**Add-ons**:
+- Metadata filtering (e.g., file name, date)
+- Multi-document context

+---

+## 4. Chat with GitHub Repo
+**Complexity**: Intermediate

+**Description**:
+Clone a GitHub repo, extract code, README, and docstrings, then build a vector index for Q&A like:
+_“What does this repo do?”_ or _“How is authentication handled?”_

+**Add-ons**:
+- Parsing code using `GitLoader` or `TextLoader` + `RegexSplitter`

+---

+## 5. Multi-Tool Agent with RAG
+**Complexity**: Intermediate+

+**Description**:
+RAG-powered assistant that also uses LangChain agents for tools (e.g., calculator, web search, DB query).
+Use case: _“Summarize the document, get live stock price, and compare them.”_

+**Add-ons**:
+- Tool integration
+- Dynamic agent workflows

+---

+## 6. Hybrid RAG: Structured + Unstructured Data
+**Complexity**: Intermediate+

+**Description**:
+Combine SQL/API structured data with unstructured documents.
+Example: _“List customers from CRM who mentioned ‘refund’ in support tickets.”_

+**Add-ons**:
+- Custom retriever for SQL
+- Hybrid query engine

+---

+## 7. Domain-Specific RAG Bot with Feedback Loop
+**Complexity**: Intermediate+

+**Description**:
+Enterprise bot for domain-specific Q&A (e.g., legal, healthcare).
+Incorporates feedback to fine-tune models or embeddings.

+**Add-ons**:
+- Feedback collection and ranking
+- Human-in-the-loop review
+- Dashboards and logging